-Susan, 65, lives by herself in a 2-story house.
-Over the past few months, she has been experiencing pain in her back and hip with movement, and has had difficulty navigating the stairs to the basement to do her laundry.
+Susan, 65, is a retired office administrator who lives by herself in a 2-story house.
+Over the past 2 years, Susan has felt increasing pain in her left hip when performing certain movments like climbing stairs.
+This year, she has been experiencing pain in her back and hip with any movement, and it has steadily gotten worse.
 Lately, Susan has found that simply standing over the stove to cook for any length of time has become too painful.
+She has also realized she can no longer go downstairs to the basement to do laundry because of her pain.
 She decides to call her doctor.
 After a thorough examination, her doctor diagnoses severe arthritis in her left hip and recommends total hip replacement surgery.

 On the first day after her total hip replacement surgery, a hospital physical therapist comes to Susan’s room to help her perform gentle exercises in bed.
 She then helps Susan sit at the edge of the bed and stand up and transfer to a bedside chair.
-Moving around is painful at first, but Susan's physical therapist timed this visit with her pain medication schedule to help her be as comfortable as possible.
+Knowing that moving around may be painful at first, Susan's physical therapist times her rehabilitation to her pain-medication schedule to help her be as comfortable as possible.

 On the second day, Susan repeats the first day’s exercises, and also walks with a wheeled walker with assistance.
 On the third day, she climbs a few stairs using hand rails, and increases her walking distance.